bescalante/cornbread/savory-cornbread.md

 ### Ingredients:

 #### Dry
-- 1 1/2 cups ground cornmeal (I like it coarse for a little crunch)
+- 1 1/3 cups ground cornmeal (I like it coarse for a little crunch)
-- 1/2 cup all-purpose flour
+- 2/3 cup all-purpose flour
-- 1 teaspon of salt
+- 1 teaspoon of salt
 - 1 teaspoon of baking powder
 - 1 teaspoon of baking soda